 Depth of field is controlled by the aperture setting

 Last week we looked at using shutter speed and how it controls motion in your image.
-For that affect we used the Shutter Priority mode, for creating shallow depth of field we use the aperture so we’ll switch over to Aperture Priority mode.
+For that effect we used the Shutter Priority mode, for creating shallow depth of field we use the aperture so we’ll switch over to Aperture Priority mode.

 If you use a Canon you will see something similar to one of these dials on the top of your camera.